A Distributed Scheme for Voltage and Frequency Control and Power Sharing in Inverter Based Microgrids: Proposed Control Schemes

-where $k_{p}=\text{diag}(k_{p,j}), k_{I}=\text{diag}(k_{I,j}) \in\mathbb{R}^{|N|\times |N|}_{>0}$ are the matrices of the droop and damping gains respectively, $\underline{\mathbf{e}}=(\mathbf{I}_n\otimes\mathbf{e})\in\mathbb{R}^{2|N|\times |N|}$, $n=|N|$, and $\chi=\text{col}(\chi_j)\in\mathbb{R}^{|N|}$ are set-points.
-Considering~\eqref{der8} with the \icc{$\delta$} dynamics ~\eqref{crfinv2a} results in an improved version of angle droop where the term $k_{I}\delta$ provides the necessary damping of the angle dynamics which helps the inverter model~\eqref{der8} to satisfy a passivity property in the $DQ$ frame (discussed in sections~\ref{main},~\ref{resultspass}).
-As it will be discussed in section~\ref{powersharing}, the current $I_{oD}$ allows to achieve power sharing by appropriately adjusting $\chi$, and the choice of $k_p$ sets the power sharing ratio.
-The parameters $\chi$ are assumed to be transmitted to each inverter by a high-level control policy on a slower timescale, i.e., typically a secondary control or energy management system. $\chi$ can provide additional capability to correct clock drifts which may arise due to clock inaccuracies as discussed in~\cite{kolluri2017power}.
-Furthermore, ~\eqref{der8} with ~\eqref{crfinv2a} ensures that the equilibrium frequency of each inverter is equal to the common constant frequency, i.e. \mbox{$\omega^*=\omega_{0}\mathds{1}_n$} (section~\ref{results}).
+Considering~\eqref{der8} with the \ryo{angle} {$\delta$} dynamics~\eqref{crfinv2a} results in an improved version of angle droop where the term $k_{I}\delta$ provides the necessary damping of the angle \ryo{dynamics,} which helps the inverter model~\eqref{der8} to satisfy a passivity property in the $DQ$ frame (discussed in sections~\ref{main},~\ref{resultspass}).
+As it will be discussed in section~\ref{powersharing}, the current $I_{oD}$ allows to achieve \ryo{active} power sharing by appropriately adjusting $\chi$, and the choice of $k_p$ sets the power sharing ratio.
+The parameters $\chi$ are assumed to be transmitted to each inverter by a high-level control policy on a slower timescale, i.e., typically a secondary control, or energy management system \ic{as the effect of the clock drifts \icc{is small} at faster timescales.} $\chi$ can provide additional capability to correct clock drifts which may arise due to clock inaccuracies as discussed in~\cite{kolluri2017power}. \ryo{Also in this case the updating of $\chi$ can involve the use \ic{of GPS}\footnote{Global Positioning System.} \cite{tucci2020scalable}, \cite{singh2011applications}.} Furthermore, \eqref{der8} with ~\eqref{crfinv2a} ensures that the equilibrium frequency of each inverter is equal to the common constant frequency, i.e. \mbox{$\omega^*=\omega_{0}\mathds{1}_n$} (section~\ref{results}).